wp-plugins/xrispi-on-site/readme.txt

 3. *New Xrisp* - a summary based on the highlighted text portions, ready to be posted on Facebook and shared via email

 == Changelog ==

+= 1.7 =
+* Fixing parsing error in some PHP installations

 = 1.6 =
 * Moving language setting to xrispi backend